Common Risk Factors for Cardiovascular Disease

 Understanding Cardiovascular Disease: Top Risk Factors Explained

 Cardiovascular Disease, or CVD, is one of the primary causes of death globally.
-It accounts for a lot of lives lost every year.
-In spite of the advancements made in the diagnosis and treatment of Cardiovascular disease, it still continues to grow.
+It is the leading cause of death globally, responsible for approximately 17.9 million deaths each year (WHO).
+Although age‑standardized mortality rates have declined in several countries, the overall global burden of cardiovascular disease continues to rise due to population growth, aging, and lifestyle factors.
 Hence, it is important to understand the common risk factors associated with it to improve its long-term health outcomes.

 Top Risk Factors that Contribute to Cardiovascular Disease

 A poor diet is also one of the primary contributors to cardiovascular disease.
 Having diets with high trans fats, saturated fats, sodium, cholesterol, and added sugars can lead to a buildup of plaque in the coronary arteries.
-This condition is known as Atherosclerosis.
-It causes a narrowing and hardening of arteries, which ultimately restricts proper blood flow and leads to a stroke or an attack.
+This condition is known as atherosclerosis, which causes narrowing and hardening of arteries, restricting blood flow and increasing the risk of heart attack and stroke.

 This is another major risk factor, as a lifestyle with little to no physical activity can lead to obesity, higher blood pressure, and stress and ultimately cause coronary heart failure.
 In order to counter this, one needs to lead an active lifestyle by daily exercising to improve the health of their heart.

 Tobacco and smoke contain chemicals which cause damage to the heart and blood vessels.
 It also reduces oxygen in the blood and raises blood pressure.
-An active habit of smoking increases the risk of heart disease by three to four times compared to non-smoking individuals.
+Smoking significantly increases the risk of cardiovascular disease, with studies showing a two‑ to four‑fold higher risk depending on duration and intensity of smoking.

 High Blood Pressure